Yes, we have a range of payment plans for the course. Contact email@example.com to find out more.

 Our workshops are held fortnightly.

 Yes.
-Family Day Care Educators must have, or be actively working towards, an approved Certificate III level Education and Care qualification.
+Family day care educators must have, or be actively working towards, an approved Certificate III level Education and Care qualification.

-You must submit assessments by email to firstname.lastname@example.org.
+For those doing courses that have not yet been transitioned to aXcelerate, you must submit assessments by email to email@example.com.
 Upon receiving your assessments, the trainer will then mark it and provide feedback.

 You are responsible for finding placement in a centre.
 This is to ensure you can choose a centre that aligns to your values and location of choice.
 We can provide support if you have difficulty finding a centre.